MentorFilou/vehicleResources/README.md

 7. Delete every example '.yft' file in 'vehicle/stream/assets/mods'.
 8. Copy-Paste every '.yft' file which you did not used in step 5 into 'vehicle/stream/assets/mods'.

-# Additional Information
-#### main design and tuning (design)

-'.yft' files in 'vehicle/stream/assets/assets'

--> ? (base)

-'.ytd' files in 'vehicle/stream/assets/assets'

--> ? (probably texture related base as it is a '.ytd')

-'.yft' files in 'vehicle/stream/assets/mods'

--> extended tuning stuff for this vehicle (liveries, spoilers, ...)

-#
-### audio files

-'.awc' files in 'vehicle/stream/audio/sfx/dlc_NAME'

--> ?

-'_awp.dat10' files in 'vehicle/stream/audio'

--> ?

-'_sounds.dat54' files in 'vehicle/stream/audio'

--> ?

-'_game.dat151' files in 'vehicle/stream/audio'

--> ?

-difference of'.datxx', '.datxx.rel' & '.datxx.nametable'

--> ?

-#
-### meta files

-'carcols.meta' in 'vehicle/stream/'

--> collision behavior of the vehicle

-'carvariations.meta' in 'vehicle/stream/'

--> differences between models (important for vehicle packs)

-'handling.meta' in 'vehicle/stream/'

--> handling behavior of the vehicle

-'vehicleweapons.meta' in 'vehicle/stream/'

--> weapons on the vehicle

-'vehicles.meta' in 'vehicle/stream/'

--> ?

-'vehiclelayouts.meta' in 'vehicle/stream/'

--> ?

-'caraddoncontentunlocks.meta' in 'vehicle/stream/'

--> ?

-'dlctext.meta' in 'vehicle/stream/'

--> ? (only '.meta' not mentioned in 'stream.cfg')